 “Such an interesting read!
 This book keeps you turning pages through a thrilling and suspenseful adventure.
 Duesel is truly a great storyteller: with descriptive and honest writing, she’s able to create an incredibly engaging and informative narrative through diverse and well developed characters (the clever protagonist Rush was likable from the start).
 While encapsulating these characters, Duesel provides a better understanding of the cultural hatred and negative social conditions of Latino-Americans and Latino immigrants.
 Illegal is filled with unexpected turns, making you eager to find out what happens next.
 This powerful exploration results in a captivating book that encourages progressive discussion.
 Thoroughly recommended!” ~ Google Books 5 Star Review

-E. M. Duesel’s novel Homeless is available for purchase on Amazon.com, and Amazon purchase sites all over the world.
-Just like her other books, the first three chapters of Homeless can be found on Reading Getaway.
+E. M. Duesel’s novel Homeless is available for purchase on this webpage, Amazon.com ($16.95), and Amazon purchase sites all over the world.
+The eBook of Homeless can be purchased on Barnes & Noble ($2.99) and Amazon.com ($2.99).
+The eBook has been formatted to accommodate all tablets.
+Just like her other books, the first chapters of Homeless can be found on Reading Getaway (August 2018 archives).
 Fasten your seat belts for another exciting adventure.